45 Years Ago: The Who Close Out The Keith Moon Era With ‘Who Are You’

-The final album by the Who‘s original lineup was a product of its time.
-Released three years after The Who by Numbers – which, indeed, sounded like the band on autopilot at times – 1978’s Who Are You had a lot to contend with, like punk rock, the electronics insurgence and, perhaps most importantly, a songwriter who seemed to be growing out of his band.
+This was three years after The Who by Numbers, which sounded like the band on autopilot at times.
+The Who had a lot to contend with, like punk rock, the electronics insurgence and, perhaps most importantly, a songwriter who seemed to be growing out of his band.

 So, Townshend had something to prove on Who Are You, even if he didn't always sound fully committed to the work.
 He had used synthesizers in the past (see "Baba O'Riley" and "Won't Get Fooled Again," for starters), but here he loaded up on them, building songs on loops, riffs and melodies composed and laid out on them.
 He stacked them against elaborate string arrangements – he was also fighting off prog at the time – which give the tracks a heightened sense of importance.

 The songs themselves stemmed from Townshend's abandoned Lifehouse project – which hugely inspired 1971's Who's Next – not always directly, but the symbolic theme of music as a lifeblood persisted below the surface.
 Together, these elements form the Who's final stand.

 And in a way, the album unspools like a requiem for the band, the '70s and rock 'n' roll the way it used to be.
 Songs like the elegiac "Sister Disco," John Entwistle's "Trick of the Light" and the searing title track lay a solid foundation to what would be the original group's last hurrah.